freedarwuin/NetBillX-plugin-mikrotik-import/README.md

-# PHPNuxBill Plugin: Mikrotik Import
+# NetBillX Plugin: Mikrotik Import

-Import existing Mikrotik Hotspot Package and User to PHPNuxBill
+Import existing Mikrotik Hotspot Package and User to NetBillX

 ***This script will import Users and Profiles, but will not add active packages to user.***